edgeimpulse/example-lacuna-ls200/README.md

 - Arduino Nano 33 BLE Sense
 - (Optional) The Things Network Indoor Gateway

-Get in touch with [Lacuna Space](https://lacuna.space/get-involved/) for hardware and software setup.
+[Get in touch with Lacuna Space](https://lacuna.space/get-involved/) for hardware and software setup.

 ## Gettings Started

-## Things Network Application and Device
+## The Things Network Application and Device

 1. Follow [these steps](https://www.thethingsnetwork.org/docs/applications/add.html) to create a TTN application.